XinyueZhang831/CompanyScraper/README.md

  A virtual private server (VPS) is a virtual machine sold as a service by an Internet hosting service.
 The virtual dedicated server (VDS) also has a similar meaning.
 (Wikipedia: https://en.wikipedia.org/wiki/Virtual_private_server)

- This main code with ADLS helping code need to be run on VPS to change the IP.
+ This main code with ADLS helping code need to be run on VPS to change IPs.

 ## Author: